unoplatform/uno/doc/articles/get-started-with-linux.md

-Using ArchLinux 5.8.14 or later / Manjaro:
+## Setting up for ArchLinux 5.8.14 or later / Manjaro:
 - update system and packages
     ```bash
     pacman -Syu